Jeep Cherokee Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Jeep Cherokee insurance rates for other coverage scenarios.
+The chart below breaks down average Jeep Cherokee insurance rates for additional coverage and risk scenarios.

-- Unlucky drivers with multiple tickets or accidents could pay up to $3,488
+- At-risk drivers with serious driving violations could pay around $3,488

-- The cost for full coverage for a teen driver with full coverage can cost as much as $6,130 each year
+- The cost for full coverage for a teen driver can cost $6,130

-Car insurance rates for a Jeep Cherokee can also vary considerably based on your driver profile, the model of your Cherokee, and liability limits and deductibles.
+Car insurance rates for a Jeep Cherokee can also vary considerably based on your driver profile, the model of your Cherokee, and physical damage deductibles and liability limits.

-An older driver with no driving violations and high deductibles may pay as little as $1,500 annually on average for full coverage.
-Rates are highest for teen drivers, where even good drivers will be charged at least $6,100 a year.
+Older drivers with no driving violations and high deductibles may pay as little as $1,500 every 12 months on average for full coverage.
+Rates are much higher for teen drivers, where even good drivers will be charged in the ballpark of $6,100 a year.
 View Rates by Age

-Where you live plays a big part in determining prices for Jeep Cherokee insurance prices.
-A good driver about age 40 could pay as low as $1,230 a year in states like Vermont, New Hampshire, and Missouri, or at least $2,290 on average in Louisiana, New York, and Michigan.
+Where you live also has a big influence on Jeep Cherokee insurance prices.
+A middle-age driver might find rates as low as $1,230 a year in states like Vermont, New Hampshire, and Missouri, or have to pay at least $2,290 on average in Louisiana, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |